Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Preliminaries

 To carry out a secure sum, the parties locally add up the shares for the two secrets.
 Specifically, assume that

 then by $[x]+[y]$ we mean that the parties locally sum up their shares.
-We remark that $f_x(0)=x$ and $f_y(0)=y$ and the sum of the shares represents a $t$-degree polynomial $f_{x+y}$ which evaluates to $x+y$ at zero.
+We remark that $f_x(0)=x$ and $f_y(0)=y$ and the sum of the shares represents a degree-$t$ polynomial $f_{x+y}$ which evaluates to $x+y$ at zero.
 Hence, we can write $[x]+[y]=[x+y]$.
-Similarly, we can add a known value to a secret shared value by letting a single party add the value to its share and we can multiply a known value to a secret shared value by letting each party multiply its share by that given value.
+Similarly, we can add a known value to a secret shared value by letting the parties add the value to their share and we can multiply a known value to a secret shared value by letting each party multiply its share by that given value.
 Thus, we also use the notation $a+[x]=[a+x]$ and $a\cdot [x]=[a\cdot x]$ to represent these computations.

-We remark that all operations so far have not required any communication between the parties if $[x]$ and $[y]$ is obtained beforehand.
+We remark that all operations so far have not required any communication between the parties if $[x]$ and $[y]$ are obtained beforehand.
 However, for the multiplication and division protocols we require some communication.
-And furthermore we require some preprocessed shares.
-Both of these subprotocols require that some values are opened.
-This means that for a sharing $[x]$, we reveal the value $x$ to the parties.
-This can be done by broadcasting the shares to the other parties.
-Regarding multiplication we require a preprocessed so-called Beaver triple $([a],[b],[c])$, where $a$ and $b$ are normal distributed with variance $\sigma_r^2$ and $c=ab$.
-Then we can compute $[d]=[x]-[a]$ and $[e]=[y]-[b]$ and open $d$ and $e$.
-If $\sigma_r^2$ is large $a$ and $b$ masks $x$ and $y$ such that only negligible information about $x$ and $y$ are revealed.
-By computing

-using the already described subprotocols for computing sums and adding and multiplying scalars we obtain a share for the product.

-At last, we describe how to invert real numbers securely since this combined with multiplication is enough for division.
-Here we need a preprocessed random value $[r]$, which again is normally distributed with variance $\sigma_r^2$.
-We can then, using the multiplication protocol, compute $[r]\cdot[x]=[rx]$ and open this value.
-Here $r$ masks the value $x$ such that only negligible information about $x$ is revealed.
-By multiplying the constant $\frac{1}{rx}$ to $[r]$ we obtain $[\frac{1}{rx}r]=[\frac{1}{x}]$.